 An Emerging Outbreak In China

-The World Health Organization named the illness brought about by the infection COVID-19.
-It hints at the type of infection, and the year it surfaced.
 At least 106 people have died from a new coronavirus in China following an outbreak in the central city of Wuhan.
 It forced the government to lock down nearly 20 cities.
 In effect, it has quarantined an estimated 56 million people.

-Updated reports show more than 18 million confirmed cases have been recorded globally.
-There are more than 700,000 deaths.
-A large portion of them is in China and particularly in Wuhan and neighboring cities in Hubei province.
-But, the rate of new cases there has slowed down.
-Almost 12 million individuals have recovered from the ailment.
-It is affecting 213 countries and territories around the world.
+Many are in China, particularly Wuhan and the neighboring cities in Hubei province.
+However, the rate of new cases there has slowed down.
+Almost 12 million individuals have recovered from the ailment, which affects 213 countries and territories worldwide.

 Spreading Outside China